 When the federal government decides to debar your company from doing business with the federal government it can be a serious problem for the company’s future.
+The most important tip for contractors is to understand that debarment policy and procedure and laws should not be used as a tool to punish contractors.
+Such use would arguably be an abuse of discretion.

 Many contractors end up with an adverse suspension or debarment action because they sometimes do not understand the debarment process and how to response to a recommendation to debar the company.